 Although our Center City office is not a manufacturing facility nor a warehouse, our proximity and local connections make it easier to help our clients navigate the regulations of exhibiting at the Pennsylvania Convention Center with its stringent union rules (click for details on exhibitors’ rights).

-Airborne Visuals can manage and supervise your labor and services to make sure that your Trade Show Displays are ready on time and correctly setup as per Pennsylvania Convention Center regulations.
+Airborne Visuals is registered as an Officially Accredited Contractor with the Union Labor Supplier and the Pennsylvania Convention Center.
+We can manage and supervise your labor and services to make sure that your Trade Show Displays are ready on time and correctly setup as per Pennsylvania Convention Center regulations.
 It can be complicated to understand and efficiently match union labor and trade show requirements, we are here to help you maximizing your savings while you focus on your goals and enjoy your time in Philadelphia.

 With its central downtown location–surrounded by famed landmarks and a wide selection of mouthwatering local food–to its flexibility in handling everything from internationally-attended events, like the 2015 World Meeting of Families attended by Pope Francis, to the“Only-In-Philadelphia” Mummers Parade finale on New Year’s Day, the Philadelphia Convention Center is a major part of the cultural fabric of Philadelphia, drawing attendees from all over the country and around the world.